-A good example is the ground witness report of Bette May Diver who observed a white light '...stay up in the sky then slowly drop..' over the mountains to the north-west of Dungog^[38].
+A good example is a ground witness report where the witnesses observed a white light '...stay up in the sky then slowly drop..' over the mountains to the north-west of Dungog^[38].
 The key information here is the sighting time of 10pm (if one considers the time as accurate)^[38]; almost two and one half-hours after the final received transmission from VH-MDX.